Abdel-Rahman-Salah/Disk-scheduling-algorithms/README.md

-# All our commits are in master branch ..
+# Please refer to master branch for all our commits .